GlitchKittyy/GlitchKittyy/README.md

 ## Junior Programmer

 - 🌍 Based in The Netherlands
-- 🌐 Im working on Learning React and on my project Fitnesser (Private).
+- 🌐 Im working on Learning React and on my project Fitnesser.
 - 🤝 Open to collaborating on interesting projects

 <p align="left">